Skip to content

 Next Steps

-Now that you understand how to manage files in TeXRA, you might want to explore:
+Now that you understand how to manage files in TeXRA, you might want to learn about: